 TRUTH: You should take your first semester of grad school as an exploratory semester to figure out the topic of your research.
 This semester can be used to network, talk to academics in your field, and to do research.
 The time will fly quickly, so don’t wait too long to decide after your first semester.

-The Career Connections Center will be hosting Graduate Education Week starting October 22.
-The series will begin with workshops that that will help you get started with graduate school preparation and culminate with the Beyond the Swamp Fair, an event where over 100 graduate schools from around the country will be present to network with UF students looking to explore grad school as an option after undergrad.
-Visit Career.ufl.edu/gradseries for more information.
+The Career Connections Center will be hosting Graduate School Exploration Month.
+The series will begin with workshops that that will help you get started with graduate school preparation and culminate with the Graduate and Professional Schools Fair, an event where over 100 graduate and professional schools from around the country will be present to network with UF students looking to explore grad school as an option after undergrad.
+Visit Career.ufl.edu/GAPFair for more information.

-*This article has been updated to reflect the 2018 Graduate Education Week start date.
+*This article has been updated to reflect the 2019 Graduate School Exploration Month start date.